usrname0/BL_FastStart/README.md

 This is an extension for Blender 4.4+.

-Youtube recommends MP4 + "moov atom at the front of the file (Fast Start)" so here's an extension for it.
+YouTube recommends MP4 + "moov atom at the front of the file (Fast Start)" so here's an extension for it.
 Blender_faststart puts a checkbox on your output panel to add a 'Fast Start' copy of MP4 or MOV renders.
-It will create an extra MP4/MOV file with the suffix '-faststart' (your normal render is untouched).
-This will make your video load a fraction of a second faster which can actually be handy if you're trying to make a loop with audio or whatnot.
+It will create an extra MP4/MOV file with a custom suffix (default '-faststart').
+Your normal render is untouched (safety first).

+Fast start will make your video load a fraction of a second faster which can actually be handy if you're trying to make a loop with audio or trying to min/max your YouTube videos or whatnot.

 Credit to https://github.com/danielgtaylor/qtfaststart for the part of this extension that actually does all the work.

  # Status
- This is currently working in Windows 11 and should theoretically work everywhere but that is untested.
+ This is currently working in Windows 11 and Linux Mint (Ubuntu Debian), it's all Python and should theoretically work everywhere but I can't test everything.
 I will be cleaning some things up shortly.

  # Demo
  The checkbox shows up when you choose MPEG-4 (MP4) or QuickTime (MOV) output: